 (9) Percentage Volume Oscillator (PVO / short-term)

-PVO uses the percent difference between two exponential volume MAs to show periods of strong and weak volume.
+PVO calculates the percentage difference between two exponential moving averages of volume to highlight periods of strong or weak volume.

 • Ease of Movement